 “Jason, your decision to tell your family that you’re gay must have required a lot of thought.
 How long had you been planning to tell them?"

 “I suppose, as far as serious planning, maybe a month.”

 “What made you decide to tell them on a Sunday evening?”

 “It was kind of the vibe at the dinner table.
 My mom and dad were joking about Jen needing to get started on her college applications, and she kept telling them since she’s only a sophomore she’s got years and years before she needs to get started.
 Someone, maybe my dad, said something like ‘What’s new with you?’ to me and I just blurted it out.”

 “Your father and your sisters didn’t have any problem when you announced that you’re gay?”

 “Nope.
 They were great.
 Jen first, and she actually lifted me out of my chair to give me a hug.
-I didn’t know that she could be that strong.
-Thea told me that she was fine with me being gay, and that she and Jen had been wondering when I’d tell them.
-That totally surprised me, that my sisters figured out that I’m gay.
+I didn’t know that she was that strong.
+Thea hugged me and told me that she was fine with me being gay, and that she and Jen had been wondering when I’d tell them.
+That totally surprised me, that my sisters had figured out that I’m gay.
 Finally, my dad hugged me and said he didn’t care if I was straight or gay or whatever, he loved me and would always love me.
 But Mom got all ‘you’re a homosexual’ and that she needed time to think about it.
 I thought what she said was totally bogus.”